2021 Ignite Co-Chairs

 In the community, Mackin has served as board chair for Voices for Alabama’s Children, Childcare Resources, and Camp Fire Alabama.
 She has also served as 2013 Events Chair for the Railroad Park Capital Campaign; 2011 Birmingham Chair for the American Heart Association Go Red for Women Luncheon; 2011 Chair of Blue Cross’ United Way Campaign; and 2010 Birmingham Corporate Chair for The Leukemia and Lymphoma Society’s Light The Night Walk.

 Mackin is a graduate of the 2004 Class of Leadership Birmingham and the 2003 Class of Momentum Women’s Executive Leadership Program.
-The Cahaba Girl Scout Council honored her as one of the “2002 Women of Distinction,” and in 2007, The Birmingham Business Journal honored her as a “Top Birmingham Woman.”
+The Cahaba Girl Scout Council honored her as one of the “2002 Women of Distinction” as well as the Mildred Bell Johnson Lifetime Achievement Award in 2019.
+In 2007, The Birmingham Business Journal honored her as a “Top Birmingham Woman.”

 A native of Meridian, Mississippi, Mackin is a Summa Cum Laude and Phi Beta Kappa graduate of The University of Alabama with a BA in Mathematics and an MBA in Finance.
-She is married to Stan Mackin, Jr., and they have three sons.
+She is married to Stan Mackin, Jr.; they have three sons and one granddaughter.